 MS in Geography, Non-thesis Option

-This option requires a total of 39 credit hours including 6 hours of program requirements and 3 hours for non-thesis research projects.
-Students selecting this option must take a minimum of 8 hours of geographic techniques and may count up to 15 credit hours of such coursework towards their MS program.
-A minimum of 18 credit hours must be taken from courses in one of the areas of focus including earth system science; environment and natural resources; environment and society; or geographical information techniques.
-The remaining credit hours may consist of courses from any of the other three areas of focus; related courses in other disciplines with departmental approval (up to 6 of the 10 credit hours); and/or experiential learning courses (up to 3 of the 10 credit hours).
-The non-thesis option is only available with the consent of the academic advisor and graduate program director.
+This option requires a total of 36 credit hours, including 7 credit hours of program required courses (GY 500 , GY 523, GY 601 Geography Colloquium) and 3 credit hours of non-thesis research projects (GY 598 Non-Thesis Research).
+A minimum of 18 credit hours must be taken from courses in one of the areas of focus.
+The remaining credit hours may consist of courses from any of the other three areas of focus, or related courses in other disciplines with the advisor and graduate program director’s approval.

 Code and Title | Hours | |